avaneev/prvhash/README.md

 message).

 Note that `lcg` being an accumulator quickly leaves a possible zero state.
-Injecting (adding) a priorly unknown message via `lcg` variable requires a larger variable size: e.g. with 16-bit variable's size (and 8-bit hash word) this may not work very well: continously adding a constant will reduce random structure limit by 1 bit; on the other hand, adding an increasing 8-bit counter to `lcg` does not reduce random structure limit, while adding a prime number period counter extends this limit incomprehensibly.
-It is more practical to inject messages via the `Seed` variable.
+Injecting (adding) a priorly unknown message via the `lcg` variable requires a larger variable size: e.g. with 16-bit variable's size (and 8-bit hash word) this may not work very well: continously adding a constant will reduce random structure limit by 2 bits; on the other hand, adding an increasing 8-bit counter to `lcg` with 16-bit size actually increases random structure limit by 1 bit (any non-constant entropy usually maximizes this limit).
+With 64-bit variables there should be no practical issues by injecting entropy via the `lcg` variable.
+However, if possible, it is more predictable to inject entropy via the `Seed` variable.

 In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message